 Related: Picnic Food: No-Reheat Meals for a Perfect Picnic

-Make this pumpkin muffin recipe vegan:
+How to make this pumpkin muffin recipe vegan

 Flax eggs are your best friend for vegan baking.
 Here’s how to make them: